Strawberry Companion Plants – The Best and The Ones you Want to Avoid

 Strawberries will also act as ground cover for rhubarb, keeping the soil cool and moist and helping to prevent weeds from growing up in the beds.

-Learn More: Rhubarb makes a good companion plant for a few specific garden crops. we Check out our post on Rhubarb Companion Plants to see the list.
+- Learn More: Rhubarb makes a good companion plant for a few specific garden crops.
+Check out our post on rhubarb companion plants to see the list.

 If you want a healthy strawberry patch adding a few aromatic herbs can provide many benefits: